 - Any change in the fit of partial dentures

-Regular dental checkups and periodontal examinations are important for maintaining your health and the health of your smile.
-You don't have to lose teeth to periodontal disease, and by practicing good oral hygiene at home, you can significantly reduce your chances of ever getting gum disease.
+Regular dental checkups and periodontal examinations are important for maintaining the health of your teeth and gums.
+You don't have to lose teeth to periodontal disease.
+By practicing good oral hygiene at home, you can significantly reduce your chances of ever getting gum disease.
 Remember to brush regularly, clean between your teeth, eat a balanced diet, and schedule regular dental visits to help keep your smile healthy.